ashokobulapuram7/Content_Moderation_System_with_AWS/README.md

 ---

 ## Architecture

-The application follows a microservices-based architecture leveraging AWS cloud services.
-Below is a high-level overview:
+The system leverages a serverless architecture to ensure scalability, reliability, and minimal maintenance.
+Here's a summary of the flow:

-- **Frontend**: React app for the user interface.
+- Frontend: Users upload files via the React.js interface.
-- **Backend**: AWS API Gateway and Lambda functions.
-- **Storage**: S3 bucket for storing uploaded files.
-- **Moderation**: AWS Rekognition for content analysis.
+- File Upload:
+Files are sent to an API Gateway, which triggers an AWS Lambda function.
+The Lambda function uploads the files to Amazon S3.
+- Moderation:
+An S3 upload event triggers another Lambda function.
+The Lambda function uses AWS Rekognition to analyze the file for inappropriate or sensitive content.
+Moderation results are stored in Amazon DynamoDB.
+- Results Display:
+The frontend queries DynamoDB through an API Gateway endpoint to retrieve and display the results.

 ![Architecture Diagram](docs/architecture-diagram.png)